cropgeeks/hpc-help/publications.rst

 2022:

+- http://doi.org/10.26508/lsa.202101255 - The value of genotype-specific reference for transcriptome analyses in barley
 - https://doi.org/10.1111/tpj.15871 - BaRTv2: a highly resolved barley reference transcriptome for accurate transcript-specific RNA-seq quantification
 - https://doi.org/10.3389/fpls.2022.965217 - Measuring the frequency and distribution of meiotic crossovers in homozygous barley inbred lines
 - https://doi.org/10.1111/tpj.15908 - The evolutionary patterns of barley pericentromeric chromosome regions, as shaped by linkage disequilibrium and domestication